johnayoung/react-capstone/README.md

 4. npm i office-addin-validator office-toolbox
 5. Include additional polyfills for IE11
 6. Add script to package json 'set HTTPS=true&&npm run start'
-7. Self-signed certificates for localhost
+7. Self-signed certificates for localhost (these are located in Thinkful -> local-cert-generator)

 ## License
 Honestly, do whatever you want with it.
 Just give attribution.